dvjn/sorcerer/README.md

-# Sorcerer
+# sorcerer

-Sorcerer is a tool for managing and distributing OCI images and artifacts.
+a minimal oci registry.